-Vaporizers can come in a few different formats, including electronic cigarettes, cannabis vaporizers and medical vaporizers, all of which provide essentially the same type of functionality through different designs.
-The most common type of vaporizer seen today are e cigs that have quickly become one of the fastest growing segments of the tobacco market, starting as a niche product and growing to become a major segment of the tobacco marketplace.
+Vaporizers can come in a few different formats, including electronic cigarettes, cannabis vaporizers, and medical vaporizers, all of which provide essentially the same type of functionality through different designs.
+The most common type of vaporizer seen today are e cigs which have quickly become one of the fastest growing segments of the tobacco market, starting as a niche product and growing to become a major segment of the tobacco marketplace.
 Similar to the effect that e juices have had on the tobacco industry, medical cannabis and CBD are increasingly becoming legalized throughout the USA and the demand for vaporizers to heat other oils and hemp products will only increase as more states begin the legalization process for medical marijuana.

 What are Vape Merchant Accounts?

 A vaporizer merchant account allows merchants the ability to accept other forms of payments other than cash, including Visa, MasterCard, American Express, Discover, JCB and CUP through the various payment card networks.
 Accepting payment cards allows merchants the ability to increase revenues through online sales and in storefronts by allowing customers to access additional funds not held on hand in cash.
-As we evolve into a cashless society, the importance of merchants to adapt to the changes and offer customers the most convenient payment methods will help insure that their businesses can keep up with the changing trends.
+As we evolve into a cashless society, the importance of merchants to adapt to the changes and offer customers the most convenient payment methods will help ensure that their businesses can keep up with the changing trends.

 Merchants that accept a payment with either a credit card or debit card will be charged a few fees for the services rendered by the various organizations involved in the transaction.
-The fees billed to merchants are usually determined by the total sales volume along with set costs per transaction and other monthly account fees, while other types of vape merchant accounts have been advertised with a flat monthly fee for all transactions, potentially saving the merchant money.
-Payments that are accepted at a merchant retail location or online through an e commerce website will be channeled through the same payment card network and merchants will receive a settlement in usually 2 business days after the transaction occurred.
+The fees billed to merchants are usually determined by the total sales volume along with fixed costs per transaction and other monthly account fees, while other types of vape merchant accounts have been advertised with a flat monthly fee for all transactions, potentially saving the merchant money.
+Payments that are accepted at a merchant retail location or online through an e-commerce website will be channeled through the same payment card network and merchants will receive a settlement in usually 2 business days after the transaction occurred.

 Advantages to using Vape Merchant Accounts

-Besides using a vape merchant accounts, merchants have the option to use a sponsored payment service that usually has more liberal terms to the types of businesses accepted and their thresholds for chargebacks and returns with the businesses they partner with.
+Besides using a vape merchant account, merchants have the option to use a sponsored payment service that usually has more liberal terms to the types of businesses accepted and their thresholds for chargebacks and returns with the businesses they partner with.
 Merchants that choose to use a sponsored solution, similar to an eWallet company, will not always be able to integrate directly into the bank, causing a larger percentage of declined transactions, having to operate with a reserve and delays in settlements, many times these delay run 3 to 4 weeks, problems that are generally not the case with a direct merchant account.